pond with church steeple in Haut-Saint-François in the Eastern Townships, Quebec.

 National Geographic names it as one of Canada’s 50 Places of a Lifetime and I couldn’t agree more.

-Where are the Eastern Townships in Quebec
+Where are the Quebec Eastern Townships?

 The Eastern Townships are in the middle of Montreal and Quebec City.
 From Quebec City, drive 3 hours southwest and you will be in one of the most scenic areas of the province.

-Eastern Townships Quebec
+Eastern Townships of Quebec

 Now let’s take a closer look at each of the 9 regions that make up Quebec Eastern Townships.
 Some of the most beautiful places in Quebec are the 13 villages or Les Coeurs Villageois.
+But there are many incredible Eastern Township towns too.

 1. Brome-Missisquoi Region

-vineyard in Brome-Missisquoi in the Eastern Townships in Quebec
+vineyard in Brome-Missisquoi in eastern quebec area

-The Brome Missisquoi region is not to be missed!
 A popular Eastern Townships scenic drive is on the Brome-Missisquoi Wine Route, known as Route des Vins.
-Wind your way along the country roads and stop in at one of the many orchards or wineries to sample some of the delicious offerings this region is known for.
-The Eastern Townships wineries are especially known for their ice wines.
+Wind your way along the country roads and stop in at one of the many orchards or wineries to sample some of the delicious offerings this region is known for, especially their ice wines.

 The must-see towns and villages are: